Handbook for probation

 Most presbyteral probationers are directly stationed by the Conference on the recommendation of the Initial Stationing Sub-Committee and appointed to serve full-time in the circuits after completing pre-ordination training.
 A few are stationed for 'in-service training' while completing their course.
 Some probationers serve in part-time circuit appointments, in other appointments 'within the control of the Church' (some chaplaincy appointments, evangelism enablers etc.) or in appointments 'outside the direct control of the Church' (other chaplaincies, employment etc).
 Diaconal probationers are directly stationed by the Conference on the recommendation of the Warden.
 All probationer appointments are designed to have the same outcome: ministers who meet the criteria for reception into Full Connexion and ordination.
 These criteria are to be found in later sections of this Handbook.

-The Conference Office, in conjunction with the Methodist Diaconal Order where appropriate, administers the Church's processes for the oversight of all student ministers, probationers and ordinands.
+The Ministries Team, in conjunction with the Methodist Diaconal Order where appropriate, administers the Church's processes for the oversight of all student ministers, probationers and ordinands.
 Further information on all aspects of probation can be obtained by contacting:

 The Ministerial Coordinator for Oversight of Ordained Ministries